 Most Famous Canadian Boxers of All Time

-Lewis was an amateur standout in Canada, securing the Olympic gold medal during the 1988 Seoul Games in South Korea before becoming a professional boxer.
+Lewis was an amateur standout in Canada, winning Olympic gold at the 1988 Seoul Games before becoming a professional boxer.
 Although born in England, he represented the Great White North in the quadrennial sports event.

 After his pro debut, he won 41 matches, including 32 TKO/KOs and only two losses.
 “The Lion” captured four major boxing world titles: the WBC, WBA, IBF, and IBO world heavyweight championships.